systemd/systemd/docs/CODING_STYLE.md

 - Avoid fixed-size string buffers, unless you really know the maximum size and that maximum size is small.
 They are a source of errors, since they possibly result in truncated strings.
-It is often nicer to use dynamic memory, `alloca()` or VLAs.
-If you do allocate fixed-size strings on the stack, then it is probably only OK if you either use a maximum size such as `LINE_MAX`, or count in detail the maximum size a string can have. (`DECIMAL_STR_MAX` and `DECIMAL_STR_WIDTH` macros are your friends for this!)
+It is often nicer to use dynamic memory, e.g.
+  `malloc()`/`newmalloca()`.
+If you do allocate fixed-size strings on the stack, then it is probably only OK if you count in detail the maximum size a string can have. (`DECIMAL_STR_MAX` and `DECIMAL_STR_WIDTH` macros are your friends for this!)

   Or in other words, if you use `char buf[256]` then you are likely doing something wrong!